Anyone up for teaching English conversation to elementary school kids from very low income families?

 * "NATIVE" English speakers mean nationals from 7 countries - Australia, Canada, Ireland, New Zealand, South Africa, U.K., U.S.A.

 ** "BILINGUAL" Koreans mean our Korean members who can participate in sessions, and help communicate and coordinate between our native speakers, the Center teachers, and the kids.

-These kids can not only afford any private education but also are lonely and not properly taken care of by their parents, so Seongnam City's regional children's centers provide cares and certain protections to them after school hours.
-They're exposed to crimes and abusements if they're gone home early after school.
+These kids can not only afford any private education but also are lonely and not properly taken care of by their parents, so Seoul City's regional children's centers provide cares and certain protections to them after school hours.
+They're exposed to crimes and abuses if they're gone home early after school.
 Isn't it sad?

 If you have 2-3 hours of free time you'd contribute to education and wellbeing of these kids, let's help them together.

-I told to the Center staff that our volunteers need a break on weekends, and may not have enough time to prepare a lot to teach them systematically but leading free talking sessions may be doable.
+I told to the Seoul City Volunteer Center that our volunteers need a break on weekends, and may not have enough time to prepare a lot to teach them systematically but leading free talking sessions may be doable.
 Is it?

-- Meeting point: Ticket Booth inside of Sinheung Subway Station on Line 8, at 1000AM
+- Meeting point: Inside of Exit 2, Junggok Subway Station on Line 7, at 1000AM

 - Other inquiries: James Kim, Organizer of Korea International Volunteers, at[masked]